 - Crest Fitness Center - Inquire at the Front Desk.

-- McPhee/Olson - Inquire at the Racquetball Office.
+- McPhee/Olson - Inquire at the Open Recreation Office.

 - Bollinger Fields - Inquire at Recreation Central or the main Recreation office located in Hilltop Recreation Center

 Priority for reserving our facilities is given to Academic, Athletics, and Recreation programming.
 The following times are designated for each program area:

 Academics: Monday - Friday: 8AM-1PM